 The fifth research workshop Fast Forward2: Women in Photography, funded with The Leverhulme Trust International Network Grant, took place at African Art Foundation on October 28-29, 2018, organised by LagosPhoto Festival and its Assistant Director and Curator Charlotte Langhorst.

 Presentations and open discussion took place over the two-day workshop around ideas and themes concerned with the work and position of women photographers today.
-The summaries of presentations (part one) are below.
+The summaries of presentations are below.

 Director / Founder, Rele Gallery (Nigeria)

 The Challenges of Promoting Art Photography in Nigeria

 Adenrele Sonariwo introduced the history of Rele Gallery, a contemporary art space, which has been going for 3yrs and 9 months holding six exhibitions per year.
 Their desire was to nurture creatives, particularly young artists, and public engagement in the visual arts.
 Young Contemporaries is one of their key exhibitions encouraging younger artists to gain a critical voice and approach to making work.
 Dandelion Eghosa, one of the young contemporaries, deals with sexual orientation in Nigeria offering a fresh perspective on her immediate lesbian community, an incredibly challenging subject in this environment.

 One of the other exhibitions, Herstory, was curated to be in time with women’s day and concentrated on exposing hidden issues from women’s points of view.
 One of the of the artists, Kingi Kingibe –deals with the survivors of Boko Haram looking at how women and girls are rising above the incredibly difficult experiences of their time.
 The gallery also holds solo shows foregrounded the stories of artists from Nigeria.